PSLE results to be released next Thursday

 More information on the posting process can be found on MOE's website (www.moe.gov.sg/s1-posting).

-Pupils who have been successful in their application will be informed by Dec 13 and their other school choices will be voided.
+Pupils who are successful in their application will be informed by Dec 13, and their other school choices will be voided.